 COLLECTING AND NAMING VERY SMALL OBJECTS USING THE COLLIER SYSTEM

 The following instructions will enable the scientist, naturalist, collector, or enthusiast to collect, name, and classify Very Small Objects.
-Through these classifications, participants will be able to study and appreciate the Very Small Objects that surround us, giving each individual a greater command and deeper understanding of his or her environment.
+Through these classifications, participants will be able to study and appreciate the Very Small Objects that surround us, giving each individual a greater command and deeper understanding of their environment.

 DEFINING A VERY SMALL OBJECT